pelya/dpmaster-udp-hole-punching/readme.txt

 Dpmaster is a master server written from scratch for LordHavoc's great Quake 1
 engine: DarkPlaces.
 The master protocol used by DarkPlaces and dpmaster is heavily based on the Quake III Arena master server protocol, that's why dpmaster supports DP servers and Q3A servers at the same time.

-Also, DP master protocol was chosen as the QFusion master protocol, and so this game is supported too.
+An interesting property of dpmaster and its associated network protocol is that it supports any game using its protocol out of the box.
+As long as you send your game name correctly in the "infoResponse" and "getservers" messages (take a look at the technical information file for further explanations), any running dpmaster will accept and register your game.
+Of course, it doesn't exempt you from asking someone the permission to use his running instance of dpmaster.
+You don't want to be rude and get banned from his dpmaster, do you?

+Game engines supporting the DP master server protocol currently include DarkPlaces and all its derived games (Nexuiz, Transfusion, ...), QFusion and most of its derived games (Warsow, ...), and FTE QuakeWorld.

 Although dpmaster is being developed primarily on a Linux machine (i386), it should compile and run at least on any operating system from the Win32 or UNIX